findy-network/findy-network.github.io/content/en/blog/hyperledger-global-forum/index.md

 We could answer all the questions.
 We can say that we had an excellent discussion at the end of the presentation.

-The organizer recorded our talk and they will publish it on YouTube on October 11th.
+The organizer recorded our talk and it is published on [YouTube](https://www.youtube.com/watch?v=dlWWMeiSUfE).
-Hopefully, they will try to process volume levels in QA so that everybody can hear the questions.
-Stay tuned.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As shown in the Findy Agency demo at <a href="https://twitter.com/hashtag/HyperledgerForum?src=hash&amp;ref_src=twsrc%5Etfw">#HyperledgerForum</a>, using FIDO2 to authenticate to a web wallet is a great way to keep access to an online web wallet passwordless. <a href="https://t.co/GGuHnecnI7">pic.twitter.com/GGuHnecnI7</a></p>&mdash; Animo (@AnimoSolutions) <a href="https://twitter.com/AnimoSolutions/status/1569648888415670275?ref_src=twsrc%5Etfw">September 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>